jnozzi/cocoadev.com/markdown/NSNetServiceResolveFailureWithoutError.md

 2) After I call resolve (on the retained service), I get either a netService:didNotResolve or netServiceDidResolveAddress.
 I just now noticed (as I write this) that I do not release my service in didNotResolve -- I don't think I've never been in this state  in 3 years since I show an error message here that I've never seen (heh).
 Fixed.
 But I digress.

-In netServiceDidResolveAddress I do some ugly stuff with sockaddrs to get my IP address, make an General/NSSocketPort and General/NSConnection, and a bit of other fancy stuff I don't understand at this second.
-After that's done, I [sender stop] and [sender release] (where sender is the General/NSNetService that resolved).
+In netServiceDidResolveAddress I do some ugly stuff with sockaddrs to get my IP address, make an NSSocketPort and NSConnection, and a bit of other fancy stuff I don't understand at this second.
+After that's done, I [sender stop] and [sender release] (where sender is the NSNetService that resolved).

-- (void)netServiceDidResolveAddress:(General/NSNetService *) sender {
+- (void)netServiceDidResolveAddress:(NSNetService *) sender {
 	for( //fancy sockaddr stuff here to establish the connection... );

-	// after General/NSConnection is established
+	// after NSConnection is established
 	[sender stop];		// stop the resolve since the connection has succeeded [sender release];